An energy-stable parametric finite element method for the Willmore flow in three dimensions: Numerical results

-Fig. \ref{fig: convergence} illustrates the errors $e^h$ between the numerical results and the exact solutions at different time $t$.
-Fig. \ref{fig: energy} depicts the unconditional energy dissipation of the ES-PFEM \eqref{eqn:full wm reduced} for different time step size $\tau$ with fixed mesh size $h$.
+Fig. \ref{fig: convergence} illustrates the errors $e^h$ between the numerical results and the exact solutions at different times $t$.
+Fig. \ref{fig: energy} depicts the unconditional energy dissipation of the ES-PFEM \eqref{eqn:full wm reduced} for different time step sizes $\tau$ with fixed mesh size $h$.
 And Fig. \ref{fig: iteration} illustrates the number of iterations required in each time step.

-From Figs. \ref{fig: convergence}, \ref{fig: energy} and \ref{fig: iteration}, we can conclude that: \begin{enumerate} \item The convergence order of the ES-PFEM \eqref{eqn:full wm reduced} achieves around $2$ robustly among our tested examples (cf. Fig. \ref{fig: convergence}). \item The Willmore energy is unconditionally dissipative as proved in Theorem \ref{thm: energy2} (cf. Fig. \ref{fig: energy}). \item The steady state of ellipsoid achieves an approximate minimal energy value of $8\pi\approx 25.1327$ (the result shown in Fig. \ref{fig: energy} (a) is $W^m = 25.2712$).
-And the steady state of torus (genus 1) yields an approximate minimal energy value of $4\pi^2\approx 39.4784$ (the result shown in Fig. \ref{fig: energy} (b) is $W^m = 39.3245$). \item Even though our ES-PFEM is implicit and Newton iterations are employed, it can be observed that most of the time steps are completed within two or three iterations, demonstrating the high efficiency of the Newton-Raphson iterative method for solving the problem (cf. Fig. \ref{fig: iteration}).
+From Figs. \ref{fig: convergence}, \ref{fig: energy} and \ref{fig: iteration}, we can conclude that: \begin{enumerate} \item The convergence order of the ES-PFEM \eqref{eqn:full wm reduced} achieves around $2$ robustly among our tested examples (cf. Fig. \ref{fig: convergence}). \item The Willmore energy is unconditionally dissipative as proved in Theorem \ref{thm: energy2} (cf. Fig. \ref{fig: energy}). \item The steady state of ellipsoid achieves an approximate minimal energy value of $8\pi\approx 25.1327$ (the result shown in Fig. \ref{fig: energy} (a) is $W^m = 25.1655$).
+And the steady state of torus (genus 1) yields an approximate minimal energy value of $4\pi^2\approx 39.4784$ (the result shown in Fig. \ref{fig: energy} (b) is $W^m = 39.1766$). \item Even though our ES-PFEM is implicit and Newton iterations are employed, it can be observed that most of the time steps are completed within two or three iterations, demonstrating the high efficiency of the Newton-Raphson iterative method for solving the problem {even with a relatively large time step $\tau =0.01$} (cf. Fig. \ref{fig: iteration}).

 \end{enumerate}